 Get all my tips and tricks for the best meats and cheeses for charcuterie board along with wine pairings.
 This post includes the formula that I follow to put together my cheese platters.

-For years my go-to recipe for homemade biscuits were my Whole Wheat Buttermilk Biscuits.
+For years my go-to recipe for homemade biscuits was my Whole Wheat Buttermilk Biscuits.
 However, nowadays I am loving this sweet potato flavored biscuits recipe and make it often.

 There is nothing better than a warm cheese dip, especially if the cheese used in the recipe is goat cheese.
 This dip comes together so quickly and is just so SO delicious.

 Make some room on your holiday table for some healthy yet flavor-packed salads.
 Below are my favorite colorful and festive salad recipes that I make over and over again.

 A kale based autumn salad flavored with figs, apples, goat cheese, and drizzled with a homemade balsamic vinaigrette.

 Shredded brussels sprouts mixed in with maple roasted pecans, blue cheese, pomegranate arils, and massaged kale.